From the Founder

 Frank M. Diaz, Ph.D

-., is the founder and Director of the Institute for Mindfulness-Based Wellness and Pedagogy (MBWP), and is a professor at the Indiana University Jacobs School of Music.
+. is the founder and Director of the Institute for Mindfulness-Based Wellness and Pedagogy (MBWP) and a professor at the Indiana University Jacobs School of Music.
 He is also Co-Director of the Music and Mind Lab and an Affiliate Member of the Cognitive Science Department at IU.
 Frank has been a dedicated meditation practitioner for over 20 years, having studied with various teachers and in a number of meditative traditions.
-An ordained lay Zen teacher, Frank has been teaching meditation in both secular and religious settings for over a decade, and teaches workshops at educational and non-profit institutions across the United States.
+Frank is also a recognized Zen Buddhist teacher and has taught secular and religious meditative practices to thousands of students through courses and workshops at educational, religious, and non-profit institutions across the United States.
+At IU, Frank established one of the country’s first academic courses focused on mindfulness in teaching and performing arts, and leads several mindfulness initiatives through partnerships with the Jacobs School of Music, IU Lifelong Learning, and the Ezkenazi Museum of Art.
 His work as a meditation teacher and researcher has been featured in media outlets such as NPR, Huffington Post, and Science Daily, and in publications such as Oregon Quarterly, Psychology of Music, and the Journal of Research in Music Education.

 is an elementary band teacher in Connecticut.
 She developed an interest in mindfulness in 2011, and became an MBWP certified teacher in 2018.
 Holly specializes in the use of mindfulness with elementary-aged music students, and has presented in venues such as the Connecticut Music Educators Association conference on the use of mindfulness in the classroom.